 The acquisition will bring customers, products, intellectual property and talent.
 You’ll need to evaluate each of these competencies separately.

 You need a good sense of your cost to acquire a customer (CAC) and then compare the acquisition cost to the cost of winning and retaining these customers in the market.
 The target company’s relationship with its customers is also critical (and tends to reflect the level of talent too).

 It’s important to assess how well the products solve market problems.
-Many target companies are not aware of the Pragmatic Marketing model and don’t have anything like marketecture, which maps up problems to features.
+Many target companies are not aware of the Pragmatic Institute model and don’t have anything like marketecture, which maps up problems to features.
 But if you plan to continue selling a product, you’ll need to quickly build out the marketecture as a prerequisite for marketing and sales planning.

 Intellectual property acquisition—such as patents, copyrights and access to relationships that facilitate sales—tends to be pretty straightforward, but you’ll want to be clear about what you’re getting and the implications.

 Talent is the acquisition wild card.
 People do business with people, and key industry and customer relationships are often dependent on individuals.
 Assessing the right people to retain is a combination of science and art that needs its own book.